weptashka/mmf_work/README.md

-## 🌌Hello, here you can find some works namely:
+## 🌌 Hello, here you can find some works namely:

-### ✴numerical methods:
+### ✴ numerical methods ✴ :
       3, 4 terms -7 variant

 and other)